 "You been here before?"
-Vanilla asked, amazed by the small hole, which looked big enough to admit them both one at a time.
+An amazed Vanilla asked as he observed the small hole, which looked big enough to admit them both one at a time.

 "I used to play here when I was a little girl, me and my friends..."
 Connie replied quietly, facing away and rubbing her arm.
 Vanilla became curious of her odd behavior, but decided now was not the time to pry into things.
 He then turned to the small hole and got onto his knees, crawling through.

 It was far more dingy and pathetic inside than it was outside.
-Dust caked the floor and the windows in layers, and cobwebs littered the corners, and a strong mildewy smell conflicted strongly with the salty air outside.
-Vanilla brushed off his hands, coughing as a cloud of dust was kicked up.
+Dust caked the floor and the windows in layers, cobwebs littered the corners, and a strong mildewy smell conflicted strongly with the salty air outside.
+Vanilla brushed off his hands, kicking up dust that sent him into a coughing fit.
 Just as he got over the fit, he noticed Connie had entered the shack and was looking at a dusty picture.
 She sighed softly and quickly left the shack through a door opposite of the hole.

 "Odd, what's eating her?"
 Vanilla shrugged at the girl's strange departure.
-He then looked at the photo, blowing off a sheet of dust, he looked closely at the picture.
-There were two boys, both blondes, and a little girl who resembled Connie.
+He then looked at the photo, blowing off a sheet of dust; he looked closely at the picture.
+There were two blonde haired boys, and a little girl who resembled Connie.
 They were smiling happily, likely having a great time.
 Setting the photo down, Vanilla quickly exited the shack and spotted Connie looking forlornly to the sea.

 She seems pretty down...
 Vanilla thought as he walked the small path from the shack.

 "Hey, are you ok?"
 He asked, reaching out a hand to touch Connie's shoulder.
-She jumped slightly at his touch, then looked away.
+She jumped slightly at his touch, but did not make eye contact.

 "It's nothing..."
 She mumbled, clearly lying.
-Vanilla didn't mean to pry, but something inside made him want to try and understand her, help her if he could.
+Vanilla didn't mean to pry, but something inside made him want to try to understand her, help her if he could.

 "Bad memories, huh?"
 He said, hazarding a guess.
-Connie looked ready to say something, then stopped, the words caught in her throat.
+Connie looked ready to say something, but stopped, the words caught in her throat.

 "It's ok, I promise not to tell."
 Vanilla said, figuring it was something embarrassing.
-Perhaps that photo?
+Was it that photo from the shack?